Overview Of Standard Deviation in R

 standard_deviation_age

-The output of the codes provides us the Standard deviation of the dataset.
-The standard deviation of the Age is 15.52926.
+The output of the codes provides us with the Standard deviation of the dataset.
+The standard deviation of the age is 15.52926.

 Methods of Standard Deviation in R

-There are multiple methods to calculate Standard deviation in R. We will here discuss one long method and one very short method.
+Multiple methods exist to calculate Standard deviation in R. We will discuss one long and very short process.

 1. Long Method

-This method will incorporate the same steps which we did earlier in this article, the only difference now is we will use R commands.
+This method will incorporate the same steps we did earlier in this article; the only difference now is we will use R commands.

 Step 1: Calculate the mean of all the observations.